The Human Brain and Seizures

 - Smoking in bed is unwise for everyone and particularly so for a person with nocturnal seizures.

-- Finally, people who experience seizures exclusively during sleep and are often able to drive.
+- Finally, people who experience seizures exclusively during sleep may be allowed to drive.

 For more information go to: